95616ARG/pikos_popl2020/README.md

 ## Installation

-Benchexec, a framework used in this artifact for reliable benchmarking, is currently not supported under the Docker container.
+BenchExec, a framework used in this artifact for reliable benchmarking, is currently not supported under the Docker container.
 Therefore, the installation has to be done locally without using Docker.

 The reference environment uses **`Ubuntu 16.04`**.